 2.4 Average Price and Replacement Price by System Length

 Sell actions will typically have their prices revised upwards by the Replacement Price for the purposes of calculating the System Price.
-The average original price of a Second-Stage Flagged repriced Sell action was £4.74/MWh and the average Replacement Price for Sell actions (when the System was long) was £17.63/MWh.
+The average original price of a Second-Stage Flagged repriced Sell action was £3.38/MWh and the average Replacement Price for Sell actions was £15.27/MWh.

-16% of Buy volume were Flagged; of this Flagged Buy volume, 1% had the Replacement Price applied.
+16% of Buy volume were Flagged; of this Flagged Buy volume, none had the Replacement Price applied.
 Buy actions will typically have their prices revised downwards by the Replacement Price.
-The average original price of a Buy action with the Replacement Price applied was £50.72/MWh, and the average Replacement Price was £43.56/MWh.
+The average original price of a Buy action with the Replacement Price applied was £85.75/MWh, and the average Replacement Price was £79.62/MWh.

 If there are no Unflagged actions remaining in the NIV, the Replacement Price will default to the MIP.
-This occurred in 53 long and five short Settlement Periods in January, compared to 22 long and no short Settlement Periods last month.
+This occurred in 79 long and no short Settlement Periods in February, compared to 54 long and five short Settlement Periods the previous month.